-The highlight of the season came at Knockhill when Jake claimed a debut race win and then went on to follow it up with a double, before securing his place inside the top six at Silverstone to become the youngest Showdown contender.
+The highlight of the season was at Knockhill when Jake claimed a debut race win and then went on to follow it up with a double, before securing his place inside the top six at Silverstone to become the youngest Showdown contender.

 The final round of the MCE British Superbike Championship 2017 season took place between Friday 13 – Sunday 15 October 2017 at Brands Hatch, Kent.
 It proved to be a challenging weekend for Jake Dixon and the team with just a solitary 12th place finish in the three races at Brands Hatch to show for their efforts.